gerekper/ganjaking/wp-content/plugins/polylang-wc/readme.txt

 This extension can be used either with the free version of Polylang or in combination with Polylang Pro.

 == Changelog ==

+= 1.7.2 (2023-02-21) =

+* Fix a fatal error when sending emails and the order has no language.
+* Fix a warning with WC Brands.
+* Fix image saved in wrong language in WC Brands.

 = 1.7.1 (2023-01-10) =